Kshitij-Parashar/Experiment/README.md

 # Experiment
-Learning the basics of GIT
+Learning the basics of GIT.

 This is my first time.